quickwit-oss/quickwit/docs/reference/query-language.md

 ### Searching structures nested in documents.

 Quickwit is designed to index structured data.
-If you search into some object nested into your document, whether it is an `object`, a `json` object, or a whether it was caught through the `dynamic` mode, the query language is the same.
+If you search into some object nested into your document, whether it is an `object`, a `json` object, or whether it was caught through the `dynamic` mode, the query language is the same.
 You simply need to chain the different steps to reach your value from the root of the document.

 For instance, the document `{"product": {"attributes": {color": "red"}}}` is returned if you query `product.attributes.color:red`.
 If a dot `.` exists in one of the key of your object, you need to escape it.